-- a) Give details of any written guidelines, including emergency response plans, available to the Veterinary Services for dealing with suspected or confirmed outbreaks of FMD. - b) Advise whether quarantine is imposed on premises with suspicious cases, pending final diagnosis and any other procedures followed in respect of suspicious cases. - c) In the event of an FMD outbreak: - i) provide a detailed description of procedures that are followed in case of an outbreak including forward and backward tracing; - ii) indicate the sampling and testing procedures used to identify and confirm presence of the causative agent; - iii) describe the actions taken to control the disease situation in and around any holdings found to be infected with FMD; - iv) indicate the control or eradication procedures, such as vaccination, stamping-out policy, partial slaughter or vaccination, movement control, control of wildlife, pastured livestock and livestock as pets, control of the livestock waste, campaign to promote awareness of farmers, etc. that would be taken; - v) describe the procedures used to confirm that an outbreak has been successfully controlled or eradicated, including any restrictions on restocking;
+a) Give details of any written guidelines, including emergency response plans, available to Veterinary Services for dealing with suspected or confirmed outbreaks of FMD.

-vi) give details of any compensation payments made available to farmers, etc. when animals are slaughtered for disease control or eradication purposes and their prescribed timetable.
+- b) Advise whether quarantine is imposed on premises with suspicious cases, pending final diagnosis and any other procedures followed in respect of suspicious cases. - c) In the event of a FMD outbreak: - provide a detailed description of procedures that are followed in case of an outbreak including forward and backward tracing; - ii) indicate the sampling and testing procedures used to identify and confirm presence of the causative agent; - describe the actions taken to control the disease situation in and around any establishments found to be infected with FMD: - iv) indicate the control or eradication procedures, such as vaccination, stamping-out policy, partial slaughter or vaccination, including vaccination delivery and cold chain, movement control, control of wildlife, pastured livestock and livestock as pets, control of the livestock waste, campaign to promote awareness of farmers, etc. that would be taken; - describe the procedures used to confirm that an outbreak has been successfully controlled or eradicated, including any restrictions on restocking; - vi) give details of any compensation payments made available to farmers, etc. when animals are slaughtered for disease control or eradication purposes and their prescribed timetable; - vii) describe how control efforts, including vaccination and biosecurity measures, have been targeted at critical risk control points.